Theopetra/theo-contracts/launchNotes.md

 ```

 ### Commonly used permissions, and initialization of staking tokens

 Numerous methods within the contracts require certain permissions to be set, and for sTHEO and pTHEO to be initialized.
 This has already been carried out for the contracts that are deployed to Rinkeby.
-The snippet below shows a summary of the relevant methods used to set up permissions and initialize sTHEO and pTHEO (code taken from `deploy/setup/setupIntegration.ts` within the branch `sn/rinkeby-testnet-deploy-new-testing`, which was also used to deploy the contracts to the Rinkeby network):
+The snippet below shows a summary of the relevant methods used to set up permissions and initialize sTHEO and pTHEO (code taken from `deploy/setup/setupIntegration.ts`):

 ```
     /* ======== Setup for `Treasury.mint` (when `TheopetraBondDepository.deposit` is called) ======== */